ESD Diploma

 Cooperation partner:

-In educational work, bodies of water offer the ideal opportunity for people and nature to meet.
+In educational work, water bodies offer the ideal opportunity for people and nature to meet.
 Their example can be used to convey conflicts between the need to protect the natural environment and the needs of people.
-Children in particular should be able to experience water bodies with all their senses, and knowledge should be conveyed in a varied and playful way in order to illustrate the regional and global relevance of the topic in an age-appropriate way.
+Especially children should be able to experience water bodies with all their senses and knowledge should be conveyed in a varied and playful way in order to illustrate the regional and global relevance of the topic in an age-appropriate way.

-The Kellerwald-Edersee and Diemelsee Nature Parks offer stream investigations or stream explorations for elementary school classes.
-On varied and interesting excursions, the children, equipped with sieves, beaker magnifiers and identification cards, can explore the habitat of a stream.
-They observe the diversity of living creatures in and around the water and also deal with the influence of mankind on water pollution.
+The Kellerwald-Edersee and Diemelsee Nature Parks offer stream investigations and stream explorations for primary school classes.
+On varied and interesting excursions, the children, equipped with sieves, magnifying glasses and identification cards, can explore the habitat of a stream.
+They observe the diversity of living creatures in and around the water and also deal with the influence of humanity on water pollution.

 Module 10: Fair Trade - Join in and stay FAIR